 Gropius designed not only the school but between 1926 and 1928 a residential neighborhood called Törten, on the southeastern edge of Dessau.
 Here is the central Konsumgebäude, the "consumer building" that housed a grocery, butcher shop, and cafe, as well as three upstairs apartments with balconies.

 Most of the houses of Törten lie on one of three concentric quarter-circles called simply Kleinring, Mittelring, and Grossering.
 All three are very, very similar.

 If not for the color, it would be hard to tell one residence from another.

 All the houses have large backyards, which extend to an alley.

 Much of the alley frontage is now occupied by garages.

-As for Dessau itself, the center was rebuilt after the devastation of war.
+As for Dessau itself, the center was rebuilt after the war.
 Most of the core was rebuilt along very traditional designs, like this block of Kavalierstrasse ending at the Peter and Paul Church.
 The massive apartment blocks wrap and hide an interior open space that is partly in grass, partly in trees, partly in parking areas, and partly in scattered buildings.

 Farther from that core, post-war housing takes the form of apartment blocks.

 Color comes to their rescue.

 Creativity is not dead in Dessau, however.
 Here's the town's old power station.